This bird was believed to be the goddess of canoe makers.

-In 2010 we made two canoes Kawainui and Kapa’a for the first Pa’a ‘Eono Hoe Moloka’i to Oahu unlimited canoe race.
-Both were radically different from anything else out there and helped start a shift in the sport.
-Today many of the canoes distributed outside of Hawai’i and Tahiti can be linked back to the canoes made for the ‘Eono Hoe race.
+In 2010 we made Kawainui and Kapa’a for the first Pa’a ‘Eono Hoe Moloka’i to Oahu unlimited canoe race.
+Both canoes were radically different from anything else and helped start a shift in the sport.
+Today, many canoes distributed outside of Hawai’i and Tahiti can be linked back to the canoes made for the ‘Eono Hoe race.
 For more info on that race and Kawainui’s historic win, check out this short story about the race from 2010.

-In 2011 we made Ha’upu, a design specifically made for Australian waters, and since then over 100 canoes were produced within Australia.
-We also produced Ka’apahu, which raced and won the 2nd ‘Eono Hoe.
-In 2012 we built Kamanu and again won ‘Eono Hoe.
-In 2013 we built a second canoe identical to Kamanu named Kamakahiapo and raced it in the 3 day Olamau race on Big Island.
-In 2014 two sister canoes were made Nanahope (Currently for sale!
-Info here) and Nanamua again for ‘Eono Hoe.
+In 2011 we designed Ha’upu specifically for Australian waters.
+Over 100 licensed canoes were produced in Australia.
+We also created Ka’apahu, which raced and won the 2nd ‘Eono Hoe.
+In 2012 we built Kamanu and again won ‘Eono Hoe, with an employee crew.
+In 2013 we built a second canoe identical to Kamanu named Kamakahiapo and raced it in the 3-day Olamau race on Big Island.
+In 2014 two sister canoes were made Nanahope and Nanamua again for ‘Eono Hoe.
 Team Kamanu didn’t manage a win that year but achieved a respectable 2nd behind a Team Primo/Red Bull combo.

 Since 2014, building unlimited canoes in Hawai’i has been disappointingly limited.
-Some of the other early pioneers of the unlimited class have moved onto other careers and most of our competition has focused on building Hawaiian canoes in China.
-The original ‘Eono Hoe and Olamau have been on hiatus since 2014 and Kamanu has largely been focused on oc1, v1, and oc2 canoes.
+Some of the other early pioneers of the unlimited class have moved onto other careers, and most of our competition has focused on building Hawaiian canoes in China.
+The original ‘Eono Hoe and Olamau have been on hiatus since 2014, and Kamanu has primarily been focused on oc1, v1, and oc2 canoes.

 I like snap-together rigging, why did you choose to go with a rope system?